|

 STEPHENSON'S DEPOT:

-settle in for garrison duty, by setting up camp.
+The Regiment began to settle in for garrison duty, by setting up camp.

-at the beginning of each row, the soldiers tents were packed, housing up to five or six men.
+The soldiers tents were packed, housing up to five or six men.

 While in camp, the men would spend each monotonous day rising to reveille at about sunrise,